loren-michael/phase-2-react-project/README.md

 Then, to start up the app, type into your terminal: npm start

-Your browser should open to the Recipe Manager with a list of recipes there for you to interact with.
+Your browser should open to the Recipe Manager with recipe cards displayed for you to interact with.

 # Functionality

 At its current iteration, the functionality of this project is limited yet powerful.
-The Recipe Manager has ways for you to Add A Recipe using a detailed form, filter the list of recipes by the type of meal (dinner, lunch, breakfast), search through the recipes, and add comments to each of the recipes so you can keep track of any notes you have.
+Here are some of the features included:
+   - Search through recipes to find the recipe you're looking for.
+   - Filter recipes by meal type (breakfast, lunch, dinner, etc.)
+   - Add comments to a recipe to keep track of your notes.
+   - Set recipes as "favorite"
+   - Add recipes using a detailed controlled form, including functionality to add as many lines for ingredients and instructions as you may need.

 # Future Plans

-In the future I would like to add functionality that allows the user to filter recipes by ingredient.
+In the future I would like to add functionality that allows the user to filter recipes using an ingredient search.